jchen9314/DSCI_522_jchen9314_apchiodo/doc/wine_quality_analysis_report.md

 hyperparameters (ex. `min_samples_leaf`, `max_features`, or `criterion`
 from scikit-learn), we would be able to achieve higher classification accuracy.
-Furthermore, a more robust analysis might include not only an exploration of the use of additional hyperparameters, but also a comparison of how alternative models score.
-For example, we could have used other machine learning models, such as random forest or KNN and examined their test accuracy in comparison to decision tree models.
+Furthermore, a more robust analysis might include not only an examination of additional hyperparameters, but also a comparison of how alternative models score.
+For example, we could have used other machine learning algorithms, such as random forest or KNN and evaluated their test accuracy in comparison to our decision tree model.

 ### Future Work